 Ginny Rorby is the author of How to Speak Dolphin, Lost in the River of Grass, a Sunshine State Young Readers Award winner, Hurt Go Happy, a Schneider Family Book Award winner, The Outside of a Horse, Dolphin Sky, Freeing Finch, Like Dust, I Rise and Girl Under Glass, May ’24.

 Steve Sapontzis is Emeritus Professor of Philosophy, California State University, East Bay.
 He is the author of Morals, Reason, and Animals and Subjective Morals and the editor of Food for Thought, the Debate over Eating Meat.
-He co-founded, “Between the Species, A Journal of Ethics, and was its first philosophy editor.
+He co-founded, “Between the Species, A Journal of Ethics, and was its philosophy editor for over a decade.

 Mailyn Motherbear Scott's poems and stories have appeared in journals, anthologies, and chapbooks.
 She is published in Edward Searl's anthology, Beyond Absence (2006), in Circle Round (1998) by Hill/Baker/Starhawk; in a hand-bound book The Dragonslayer's Daughter (2009) and in a poetry chapbook, Love's Journey.
 She has been featured at poetry readings in Ukiah, Point Arena, Mendocino, Sonoma County and Oakland, CA.